DFHack/dfhack/docs/dev/Lua API.rst

   Reads the latest saved keybind input that was requested.
   Returns a keyspec string for the input, or nil if no input has been saved.

+* ``dfhack.hotkey.isDisruptiveKeybind(keyspec)``

+  Determines if the provided keyspec could be disruptive to the game experience.
+  This includes the majority of standard characters and special keys such as escape, backspace, and return when lacking modifiers other than Shift.

 Units module
 ------------